 A legal divorce is kind of your run-of-the-mill what you think of as a divorce so you have a married couple and during the divorce you divide all of their assets, all of their property.

 And, you determine whether there will be alimony, and how much alimony.
 If there are children involved you determine whether there will be child support and how much.

-You determine how much time each child will spend with each parent and you’ll and you’ll determine how decisions will be made between the two parents.
+You determine how much time each child will spend with each parent and you will determine how decisions will be made between the two parents.

 Divorce results in two single, completely separate people in the eyes of the law, while a legal separation does not address the legal aspects.

-I usually don’t recommend a legal separation, due to many of the reasons stated above.
-If you’re exploring a divorce, you might want to explore my Low Cost Divorce Kit if you would like the benefits of a legal divorce without the high costs associated with a lawyer-assisted divorce.
+I usually don't recommend a legal separation, due to many of the reasons stated above.
+If you are exploring a divorce, you might want to explore my Low Cost Divorce Kit if you would like the benefits of a legal divorce without the high costs associated with a lawyer-assisted divorce.